-Smartphones are endlessly distracting and entertaining, especially if you've got access to the internet.
+Smartphones are endlessly distracting and entertaining.
 It used to be that if a few people were stuck near each other on a train or in a waiting room they might be bored and strike up a conversation.
 Now everyone's likely to have their nose in their phone.
 If you want to avoid an interaction you just have to look busy and absorbed by your screen.
 Laptops and tablets can do the same thing.

 Headphones / earbuds

 Portable music players have been around since the 1980's.
 Smartphones let pretty much everyone listen to music or podcasts while they're out in public.
 It's great to have something to keep you occupied while you're walking to the store or riding the bus.
 From that 'social practice' angle, a drawback of headphones is they let you be around people, but put up a barrier to them talking to you.
 You're that little bit less likely to get into a spontaneous interaction.

 Before self-serve checkouts in grocery stores you had to talk to a cashier.
 Further back, before ATMs, you had to go into the bank and talk to a teller to withdraw or deposit money.
 Yeah, these were brief, often rote exchanges, but those little bits of social exposure add up.
 Technology like this is convenient, but it can allow socially anxious individuals to dodge interactions they really should learn to handle.